 in the Democratic Republic of the Congo

 An outbreak of Ebola virus disease (EVD) has been recently declared in the Democratic Republic of the Congo (DRC).
-The epicenter of this outbreak is in the north-east part of the country, in the North Kivu province.
 This is the 10th outbreak in the country, the last one occurring in May 2018.
 For the latest situation update, please see the WHO Ebola webpage.

 The government of the Democratic Republic of the Congo has responded swiftly and is collaborating with the UN system and partners to respond to the outbreak.